Baking doesn't get much easier than making muffins. Learn how to turn out the best muffins from scratch with the help of a few easy tips and tricks.

 Many muffin batters can be made ahead of time.
-If you have room in the fridge, you can even scoop the batter into muffin tins so the muffins are ready to go in the oven first thing in the morning.
+If you have room in the fridge, you can even scoop the batter into a lined muffin pan so it's ready to go in the oven first thing in the morning.

 Try this recipe: To Die For Blueberry Muffins